c-machado/assessment_wize/README.md

 ```
 $ pyenv --version
 ```
 If you do not have it, then click [here](https://github.com/pyenv/pyenv#readme) and follow the instructions.

 2. Check all versions of python installed
 ```
 $ pyenv versions
 ```
 3. Check list of versions of python available
 ```
 $ pyenv install --list
 ```
 4. Install the version needed
 ```
 $ pyenv install 3.9.6
 ```
-If you are on MacOS Big Sur, you need to complete an additional configuration:
+If you are on MacOS Big Sur, you may need to complete an additional configuration:

 4.1.
 Install required dependencies
 ```
 $ brew install zlib
 $ export LDFLAGS="-L/usr/local/opt/zlib/lib"
 $ export CPPFLAGS="-I/usr/local/opt/zlib/include
 $ brew install readline xz
 ```